 - D-chiro-inositol (DCI)

-Inositol Plus by Dr. Brighten contains a blend of MI and DCI in a 40:1 ratio.
+Myoinositol Plus by Dr. Brighten contains a blend of MI and DCI in a 40:1 ratio.
 This unique combination may help support ovarian function, improve egg quality, and promote a regular menstrual cycle.
-Inositol Plus also contains blood sugar and PCOS-supportive nutrients like Vitamin D, chromium, and zinc for a comprehensive PCOS formula.
+Myoinositol Plus also contains blood sugar and PCOS-supportive nutrients like Vitamin D, chromium, and zinc for a comprehensive PCOS formula.

 Vitamin D deficiency is well understood to be associated with obesity.
 Studies have shown that supplementing with vitamin D, in addition to nutritional therapies, can help with weight loss in people who would be candidates for Ozempic.